-Eleutherios Venizelos (ATH) is an award-winning airport of Europe.
-It’s large enough to satisfy its customers’ needs and not as big as hub airports; you don’t need to worry about feeling lost in it.
+Eleftherios Venizelos (ATH) is an award-winning airport in Europe.
+It’s large enough to satisfy its customers’ needs, but not as big as hub airports; you don’t need to worry about feeling lost in it.

-There are many duty-free shops and shops where the visitors can have access too, such as cafes, press shops, souvenirs shops and little stores with traditional & local products.
-Something travelers appreciate a lot is that the personnel is always helpful and kind.
-Last but not least, it should be pointed out that it is easily accessible by both car and public transportation.
+There are many duty-free shops and shops where the visitors can have access too, such as cafes, press shops, souvenirs shops and little stores with traditional and local products.
+Eleutherios Venizelos airport is known for its helpful and kind staff, as well as for the fact that it is easily accessible by both car and public transportation.

 Renting a car in Athens Airport

 Currently, there are five car rental companies operating at the Athens International Airport: Enterprise, Avis, Hertz, Budget, Sixt.
-Their offices are located at the arrivals level of the main terminal building.
-However, our advice is that you should better book a car a few days before your arrival at the airport, in order to have it in a good price.
-Book well in advance, especially if you're traveling during peak times.
-Besides that, keep in mind that aggregators are really helpful in finding the best offers.
-“Kayak” and “Carrentals.com” are two popular aggregators, but you surely can find more by googling “car rental in Athens Airport” or anything similar.
+Their offices are located at the 'arrivals' level of the main terminal building.
+However, our advice is that you book a car a few days before your arrival at the airport, in order to get a good deal.
+To get your money's worth, book well in advance, especially if you're traveling during high season and/or peak times.
+Keep in mind that aggregators are really helpful in finding the best offers.
+“Kayak” and “Carrentals.com” are two popular aggregators, but you can surely find more if you search for it.